|Available teaching periods||Delivery mode||Location|

 Students are expected to participate in all lectures and practical/laboratory classes in this Unit.
 Lectures and practical classes are designed to provide the information needed to pass the Unit.

-The on-campus field classes are compulsory.
+The field classes are compulsory.
 If you have a concern about your participation in these activities (for example, that relates to a health problem or disability or extenuating personal circumstances) please speak to the Unit Convenor as soon as possible

 Required IT skills